threecorp/.github/profile/README.md

 See [`CONTRIBUTING.md`](https://github.com/threecorp/.github/blob/main/CONTRIBUTING.md).
 TL;DR:

-- Follow the product-specific rules in each repo's `CLAUDE.md`.
 - AI coding agents must state explicitly when they cannot verify a change end-to-end, rather than claim completion.

 ---